Chapters from My Autobiography: Chapter 8

 Chapter 8 appeared in the December 21, 1906 issue of the North American Review.

 In this chapter, Mark Twain describes living and working in Nevada as the City Editor for Mr. Goodman's Virginia City Enterprise.
 He was 29 years old at the time.
 Dueling was in fashion, and several of his coworkers at the paper got involved and encouraged him to as well, which he eventually did while working on an editorial for Shakespeare's birthday in 1864.
 Another editor, Mr. Laird the for the Virginia City Union, working on a similar editorial.
 Issuing a challenge for a duel in traditional fashion, the men met to duel, but did not go through with it.
-Shortly after Twain's failed attempt at a duel, a new was passed that carried a two-year jail sentence with dueling.
+Shortly after Twain's failed attempt at a duel, a new law was passed that carried a two-year jail sentence with dueling.
 Since Twain had engaged in challenging someone to a duel on several occasions, he fled the territory and did not engage in dueling activities again.